sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: January 31, 2017 Tuesday

+**Today's Progress**: Went through Udemy Web Dev course, backend section.
+Learned to connect Mongodb and insert data and retrieve data. (data persistency).

+Installed Path Finder 7 on my Mac.
+Spent some time learning this tool.
+It’s very useful tool.
+I alway felt that Finder was not as good of a tool.
+I am happy that I came across this.
+Also, installed 1password…
+So, I didn’t spend as much time in actual coding… but, it’s going to help me in many ways!!!

+**Thoughts**  Need to spend time doing actual coding...

 ### Day 28: January 30, 2017 Monday

 **Today's Progress**: Installed Mongodb and learned basic commands.
 It took some time for  me figure out how to successfully run it.
 Also, I installed homebrew to install Mongodb.